AmyLei96/covid-19-exploratory-analysis/README.md

 - Cases in the most affected countries outside of China
 - Comparison between deaths in China and Italy
 - Cases and deaths in the United States
-- Cases in the most affected states in the United States
+- Comparison among cases in the most affected states in the United States